BlueOakJS/blueoak-server/README.md

 [![Build Status](https://travis-ci.org/BlueOakJS/blueoak-server.svg?branch=master)](https://travis-ci.org/BlueOakJS/blueoak-server)
 [![npm version](https://img.shields.io/npm/v/blueoak-server.svg)](https://www.npmjs.com/package/blueoak-server)

-BlueOak Server is _swagger-matic_, that is, it maximizes the value of your Swagger API by using it to drive runtime behavior.
+BlueOak Server is _swagger-matic_, that is, it maximizes the value of your Swagger API (now OpenAPI, but really this supports only V2) by using it to drive runtime behavior.
 BlueOak Server loads your Swagger API, connects the paths it defines to your implementation code, exposes that API to the network, and validates that every request is well-formed per that API.

 Check out the documentation on our wiki: <https://github.com/BlueOakJS/blueoak-server/wiki>

-Why'd we do it? (and tell me more about it) - check out the [announcement blog][blog1].
-How can it benefit me and my projects? - check out this [experience report][blog2].

 ### Overview